-My son just finished wrestling season.
-Since it’s his senior year and he was the captain of the team, he wanted to throw an end-of-season party to celebrate.
+When my son was in high school he wanted to throw an end-of-season party for his wrestling team.
 I was all for it but was a little nervous about how I was going to keep over a dozen high school boys occupied so they wouldn’t get bored and turn my house into a giant wrestling mat.
-Did I forget to mention that wrestling season ends in February when there was 6 inches of snow coating our yard?

 If you have a large, open space in your home you can help the teens expend some energy with these totally indoor-safe games.
 Even better, all of these games are played with items you already have on hand!